mifas/laravel-custom-migrations/README.md

 **Custom Migrations to the Aid!**

 ### Installation ###
+This package requires at least Laravel v4.1.x and has been tested with Laravel v4.2.x.

 Require this package with composer using the following command:

     composer require codengine/laravel-custom-migrations